Galois connecting call-by-value and call-by-name: Call-by-push-value, call-by-value, and call-by-name

-A CBPV \emph{program} is a closed computation $M : \freetype{G}$, where $G$ is a ground type. } The reasoning principle we give for call-by-value and call-by-name relates open terms in program contexts.
-A \emph{program relation} consists of a preorder\footnotemark{} $\syntaxleq$ on closed computations of type \shortorextended{$\freetype{\booltype}$.}{$G$, for each ground type $G$.
-(We leave $G$ implicit when writing $\syntaxleq$.)} For example, we could use
+A CBPV \emph{program} is a closed computation $M : \freetype{\booltype}$.
+The reasoning principle we give for call-by-value and call-by-name relates open terms in program contexts.
+A \emph{program relation} consists of a preorder\footnotemark{} $\syntaxleq$ on programs.
+For example, we could use